soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 - separating malicious email from the good email, and
 - taking action on malicious email messages

 can take many hours.
-We are now automating this process with AIR.
+AIR now automates this process, saving your organization's security team time and effort.

-In the following image, the first cluster of three email messages are deemed to be phish.
+As an example, consider the following image.
+The first cluster of three email messages were deemed to be phish.
 Another cluster of similar messages with the same IP and subject was found and is considered to be malicious, as some of them were identified as phish during initial detection.

 ![AIR email investigation page](media/air-investigationemailpage.png)